 Professor Arthur McIvor and Dr Angela Turner at the CSHHH will work on the project for 3 years exploring the cultural history of disability in the Scottish coalfields.
 This work will form part of a wider study of four themes to be addressed by the whole research team: the effects of economic and technological developments; the role of medical and welfare services; the consequences of politics, trade unionism and social relations; and the implications of these historical factors for the literary genre of coalfield narrative.
 Prof McIvor and Dr Turner will produce 3 co-authored articles related to the Scottish coalfields in high quality peer reviewed journals over the next three years.
 They will also host a disability history roadshow and exhibition in the West of Scotland.

-Dr Hannah Tweed, University of Glasgow, University of Edinburgh, University of Stirling, English Lit.
+Dr Hannah Tweed, University of York, English and Related Languages

 Hannah is now a Research Associate on the Cultures of Care Project (PI Alice Walker), based at the University of York.